BILGI-IE-423/ie423-2025-2026-termproject-wizards-of-data/docs/ResearchProposalPreprocessing.md

 ## Preprocessing Steps

-### Data Integration
+### Step 1 — Loading the Data
-The preprocessing process began by combining all data sources belonging to the Sephora Products and Skincare Reviews dataset.

-- Review files were loaded separately and concatenated into a single dataframe using pandas
-- Product-level data was loaded from `product_info.csv`
-- Both datasets were merged on the `product_id` key using an inner join
+The dataset was loaded using `scripts/01_load_data.py`.
+The Sephora Products and Skincare Reviews dataset consists of multiple files belonging to a single dataset.
+Review files were loaded separately and concatenated into a single dataframe using pandas.
+Product-level data was loaded from `product_info.csv`, and both datasets were merged on the `product_id` key using an inner join.
 This integration step ensured that each customer review is directly associated with its corresponding product attributes.

 ---

-### Initial Data Understanding
+### Step 2 — Initial Inspection
-Before applying any transformations, the dataset structure and quality were examined.
+We checked:

-- Dataset shape and dimensionality were checked
+- dataset shape and dimensionality
-- Column names and data types were inspected using `.info()`
+- column names and data types using `.info()`
-- Missing values were identified using `.isnull().sum()`
+- missing values using `.isnull().sum()`
-- Basic statistics were reviewed to understand value distributions
+- basic statistical summaries to understand value distributions

 This step provided a clear overview of the dataset and highlighted potential issues to address.

 ---

-### Data Cleaning and Preparation
+### Step 3 — Cleaning
-The dataset was cleaned and prepared using `scripts/02_preprocess_data.py`.
+Using `scripts/02_preprocess_data.py`, we:

-- Relevant columns were selected (review text, rating, brand, ingredients, highlights, user features)
+- selected relevant variables (review text, rating, brand, ingredients, highlights, user features)
-- Columns such as `rating_x` and `brand_name_x` were renamed for clarity
+- renamed columns such as `rating_x` → `rating` and `brand_name_x` → `brand_name`
-- The `rating` variable was explicitly converted to numeric using `pd.to_numeric()`
+- converted the `rating` variable to numeric using `pd.to_numeric()`
-- Rows with missing values in `review_text` and `rating` were removed
+- removed rows with missing values in `review_text` and `rating`
-- Duplicate rows were detected and dropped using `.drop_duplicates()`
+- removed duplicate observations using `.drop_duplicates()`
+- cleaned review text using regular expressions (lowercasing and removing non-alphabetic characters)
+- generated sentiment scores using the TextBlob library
+- created additional features such as review length (word count)
+- extracted product-related indicators (e.g., vegan, clean, oily) from text fields
+- extracted ingredient-based features (e.g., hyaluronic acid, niacinamide)
+- created a user–product alignment feature (e.g., `is_dry_match`)
+- encoded categorical variables (brand name, skin type, skin tone, hair color) using `pd.get_dummies()` with `drop_first=True`

-These steps ensured consistency and reliability in the dataset before feature generation.
+These steps ensured that the dataset was cleaned, enriched, and transformed into a format suitable for machine learning.

 ---
-### Text Processing and Sentiment Analysis
-Customer reviews were transformed into structured numerical features.

-- Review texts were cleaned using regular expressions (lowercasing and removing non-alphabetic characters)
-- A cleaned text column (`clean_review`) was created
-- Sentiment polarity scores were computed using the TextBlob library

-This allowed unstructured textual data to be incorporated into predictive modeling.

----
-### Feature Engineering
-Additional features were generated to enrich the dataset.

-- Review length was calculated using word counts
-- Product-related indicators were extracted from text fields (e.g., "vegan", "clean", "oily") using string matching
-- Ingredient-based features (e.g., hyaluronic acid, niacinamide) were identified from the ingredients column
-- A user–product alignment feature (e.g., `is_dry_match`) was created by combining product highlights with user skin type

-These engineered features help capture both product characteristics and user preferences.

----
-### Encoding Categorical Variables
-Categorical variables were transformed into numerical format.

-- One-hot encoding was applied using `pd.get_dummies()`
-- Variables such as brand name, skin type, skin tone, and hair color were encoded
-- The `drop_first=True` parameter was used to avoid multicollinearity

-This step made the dataset suitable for machine learning algorithms.

----
-### Final Dataset
+### Step 4 — Saving Processed Data
-The processed dataset was finalized and saved.
+The cleaned and fully processed dataset was saved using `scripts/02_preprocess_data.py` to:

-- Output file:
 `data/processed/cleaned_data.csv`

-- Non-essential columns (e.g., raw text fields) were removed before saving
-- The dataset is now fully structured and ready for analysis and modeling
+Before saving, non-essential columns such as raw text fields were removed, and all variables were structured in a model-ready format.
+This step ensures reproducibility and allows the dataset to be reused in later stages without repeating preprocessing.